lzim/teampsd/resources/design/lucidchart/templates/workflow_map_guide.md

 # LucidChart - How to Create an Effective Work Flow Map on LucidChart

-1. log in
+1. Log in to LucidChart
-2. Use template
+2. Use template from Templates
-3. Include
+3. Include published link to GitHub